kihyoun/system/README.md

 ```

 Hint: You can run the backup Script without shutting down everything, as it uses rsync, and watch the Sync Procedure

+Keep in Mind, that you can use the Gitlab Instance to handle the System Repository itself, including CI/CD.
+Currently, there is no CI/CD configured for the System Repository.

+A Feature improvement will include the **Pipeline for the System**.
+This turns the System into a Self-Contained System (SCS).
+The System itself could be deployed inside a virtual Docker Host...*to be continued...*

 ### Gitlab